Skip to main content

 If you’re looking for a fridge in this price range, it’s going to require compromises.
 In this case, those compromises are tiny compared to the performance at this price.

-Read our full review of the Hotpoint HPS16BTNRWW top-freezer refrigerator
+Read the full Hotpoint HPS16BTNRWW top-freezer refrigerator review.

 Pros